wp-plugins/custom-comment-notifications/readme.txt

 3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
+= 1.0.5 =
+* **Enhancements**
+  * Category variable added that will show the first category assigned to a post.
+  * Comment Excerpt variable added that will allow for the comment excerpt to be included in the email.
+  * Ability to specify additional recipients that will receive the e-mails in conjunction to the Site Administrator and Author.
+  * Ability to protect the comment author's information in the moderation email.
+This functionality already existed for the author email.

 = 1.0.4 =
 * **Enhancments**
   * Allow Post Author to be excluded from or included in moderation e-mails.